ietf-wg-acme/acme/draft-ietf-acme-acme.md

 The application object returned by the server represents a promise that if the client fulfills the server's requirements before the "expires" time, then the server will issue the requested certificate.
-In the application object, any object in the "requirements" array whose status is "pending" represents an action that the client must perform before the server will issue the certificate.
+In the application object, any object in the "authorizations" array whose status is "pending" represents an authorization transaction that the client must complete before the server will issue the certificate (see {{identifier-authorization}}).
 If the client fails to complete the required actions before the "expires" time, then the server SHOULD change the status of the application to "invalid" and MAY delete the application resource.

 The server MUST issue the requested certificate and update the application resource with a URL for the certificate as soon as the client has fulfilled the